reflectdetect/reflectdetect/README.md

 Assuming:

 - the prepared dataset folder is at `C:\Users\username\Desktop\dataset_folder`
-- the `panel_properties.json` files and the `images` folder are in the dataset folder and correctly named
+- the `panel_properties.json` file and the `images` folder are in the dataset folder and correctly named

 ## Minimal example: